Application Process & Prerequisites

 Yes.
-A minimum of 30 hours of dental health experience or observation is required.
-Ten of these hours must be in a public health setting, which may include a public dental clinic, dental school clinic, dental hygiene school clinic, or mobile dental van.
-If you currently work in the dental health field, you only need to complete the 10 hours of public dental experience or observation.
+A minimum of 20 hours of dental health experience or observation is required.
+We prefer some of the hours to be a in a public health setting, which may include a public dental clinic, dental school clinic, dental hygiene school clinic, or mobile dental van.
+If you currently work in the dental health field these hours can be waived.

 Do I have to interview to be accepted into the dental hygiene program?